-We conducted a number of robustness checks for our main findings (see Appendices I and J).
+We conducted a number of robustness checks for our main findings, which are reported in Appendices G and H.

 First, we investigated whether our estimates for the survey-based outcomes might not be contaminated by the small imbalances in the response rates and observable characteristics of the treatment and control groups (see Section 3).
-We show that the estimated effects on students' perceptions are barely affected when controlling for students' observable characteristics (Appendix Table I20) and when weighting observations by the inverse of a student's predicted probability of answering the survey given her observable characteristics (Appendix Table I21).
+We show that the estimated effects on students' perceptions are barely affected when controlling for students' observable characteristics (Table G1).

-Second, controlling for students' observable characteristics hardly affects the estimated effects on enrollment outcomes (see Appendix Table I22).
+Second, controlling for students' observable characteristics hardly affects the estimated effects on enrollment outcomes (see Table G2).
 If anything, the small positive (but not significant) effect on selective STEM enrollment for boys in Grade 12 becomes negligible.

 Third, we checked whether our results are robust to using non-parametric randomization inference tests rather than model-based cluster-robust inference.
 The tests are performed by comparing our ITT estimates with the distribution of "placebo" ITT estimates obtained by randomly re-assigning treatment 2,000 times among participating classes within each school and grade level.
-The results yield empirical p-values that are generally close to the model-based p-values (see Appendix Table J23).
-Although they tend to be slightly more conservative, they confirm the program's statistically significant effects on female enrollment in selective and male-dominated STEM programs among Grade 12 students.
+The results yield empirical p-values that are generally close to the modelbased p-values (see Table H1).
+Although they tend to be slightly more conservative, they confirm the interventions' statistically significant effects on female enrollment in selective and male-dominated STEM programs among Grade 12 students.

-5 Persistence, Timing of Visits, Spillovers
+5 Information, Persistence, and Spillovers

-This section extends the analysis to the persistence of effects on student perceptions, the timing of the interventions, and potential spillover effects on enrollment outcomes.
+In this section, we test the sensitivity of students' attitudes and choices to the intensity of information provision.
+We then extend the analysis to the persistence of effects on student perceptions, the timing of the interventions, and investigate potential spillover effects on enrollment outcomes.